Foam cell: Formation

 Coated-pit endocytosis, phagocytosis and pinocytosis are also responsible for lipoprotein internalization.

 Once internalized, scavenged lipoproteins are transported to endosomes or lysosomes for degradation, whereby the cholesteryl esters (CE) are hydrolyzed to unesterified free cholesterol (FC) by lysosomal acid lipase (LPL).
 Free cholesterol is transported to the endoplasmic reticulum where it is re-esterified by ACAT1 (acyl-CoA: cholesterol acyltransferase 1) and subsequently stored as cytoplasmic lipid droplets.
 These droplets are responsible for the foamy appearance of the macrophage and thus the name of foam cells.
 At this point, foam cells can either be degraded though the de-esterification and secretion of cholesterol, or can further promote foam cell development and plaque formation – a process that is dependent on the balance of free cholesterol and esterified cholesterol.
+Recent studies suggested that foam cells have different genetic expression, determining that they could be pro- or anti-inflammatory, TREM2+ lipid-associated macrophages, or Mox (oxidative stress) macrophages, further complicating the idea that they have one singular role, but explaining how they may be more sensitive to particular environments.

+The production of foam cells from macrophages and smooth muscle cells may be suppressed through dietary phytosterols, tetracyclic triterpenoids that can reduce inflammation and cholesterol levels.

 Composition

-Low-density lipoprotein (LDL) cholesterol (LDL-C — also known as "bad" cholesterol) and particularly modified forms of LDL cholesterol such as oxidized, glycated, or acetylated LDL, is contained by a foam cell - a marker of atherosclerosis.
+A foam cell is mostly composed of low-density lipoprotein (LDL) cholesterol (LDL-C, commonly referred to as "bad" cholesterol) and modified LDL cholesterols (oxidized, glycated, or acetylated).
 The uptake of LDL-C alone does not cause foam cell formation; however, the co-internalization of LDL-C with modified LDL in macrophages can result in foam cell development.
 Modified LDL affects the intracellular trafficking and metabolism of native LDL, such that not all LDL need to be modified for foam cell formation when LDL levels are high.

 The maintenance of foam cells and the subsequent progression of plaque build-up is caused by the secretion of chemokines and cytokines from macrophages and foam cells.
 Foam cells secrete pro-inflammatory cytokines such as interleukins: IL-1, IL-6; tumour necrosis factor (TNF); chemokines: chemokines ligand 2, CCL5, CXC-chemokine ligand 1 (CXCL1); as well as macrophage retention factors.
 Macrophages within the atherosclerotic legion area have a decreased ability to migrate, which further promotes plaque formation as they are able to secrete cytokines, chemokines, reactive oxygen species (ROS) and growth factors that stimulate modified lipoprotein uptake and vascular smooth muscle cell (VSMC) proliferation.
 VSMC can also accumulate cholesteryl esters.

 In chronic hyperlipidemia, lipoproteins aggregate within the intima of blood vessels and become oxidized by the action of oxygen free radicals generated either by macrophages or endothelial cells.
 The macrophages engulf oxidized low-density lipoproteins (LDLs) by endocytosis via scavenger receptors, which are distinct from LDL receptors.
 The oxidized LDL accumulates in the macrophages and other phagocytes, which are then known as foam cells.
 Foam cells form the fatty streaks of the plaques of atheroma in the tunica intima of arteries.